 Year 7 and 8 sit two assessments per term, an initial short diagnostic assessment covering the content to be covered within that term and a second summative assessment that shows progress/levels of achievement.

-All Assessments are ‘deep marked’ with WWW & EBI and students complete dirt on both of them with the exception of the Year 7 transition test at beginning of term 1.
+All Assessments are ‘deep marked’ with WWW & EBI and pupils complete dirt on both of them with the exception of the Year 7 transition test at beginning of term 1.

 All assessments are stored in individual assessment folders along with the KPIs.